Tolkien, Anglo-Saxon England and the Viking exhibition at the British Museum

 So if you want to get a feel of the Vikings, Anglo-Saxon England, the Riddermark and how the Corsairs of Umbar (?) sped up rivers to attack cities in Middle-earth or get an idea of how great warriors and kings were buried in their ships (Boromir wasn’t the only one) you should possibly have a look at the new exhibition space at the British Museum for Vikings: life and legend.
 If you can’t make it to London right now (the exhibition opened only yesterday) you should come to Berlin and visit it together with the Tolkienist – it is organised by the British Museum, National Museum of Denmark and the Museum für Vor- und Frühgeschichte – Staatliche Museen zu Berlin.
 And as such it will be shown from September onwards at the Martin Gropius Bau.

-If you want to know what the Vikings could do with their longships have a look at this short video clip about the longship reconstruction project, the Sea Stallion of Glendalough, which travelled from Denmark to Ireland in 2007/2008 and proved how sea-worthy those ships were.
+If you want to know what the Vikings could do with their longships have a look at this long video clip about the longship reconstruction project, the Sea Stallion of Glendalough, which travelled from Denmark to Ireland in 2007/2008 and proved how sea-worthy those ships were.
+[A reconstruction of the Skuldelev 2 ship.]

 Quote.
 Anglo-Saxon Chronicle: Taken from Gutenberg.org.
 Mercian: The Letters of J.R.R.
 Tolkien (ed.
 Humhprey Carpenter), 1981: Letter #95.